 Notes: RSA trips were removed.
 Blue line indicates a trend line.
+Source: CAMS and discard modules, November 2022.

 5.5.5 Fishing Communities

 Consideration of the social and economic impacts on fishing communities of proposed fishery regulations is required by the National Environmental Policy Act of 1969, as Amended (NEPA 1969) and the Magnuson-Stevens Fishery Conservation and Management Act, particularly National Standard 8 (MSA 2007) which defines a "fishing community" as "a community which is substantially dependent on or substantially engaged in the harvesting or processing of fishery resources to meet social and economic needs, and includes fishing vessel owners, operators, and crew and United States fish processors that are based in such community" (16 U.S.C. § 1802(17)).
 Here, "fishing communities" include communities with a substantial involvement in or dependence on the monkfish fishery.